The client’s request

-With HMRC becoming increasingly aggressive in challenging businesses’ VAT arrangements, receiving a hefty VAT bill is an ever increasing occurrence and is something every company wishes to avoid especially when it is unexpected.
-So, when a Midlands based restaurant received a VAT bill demanding of £75,000 from HMRC after two members of their four person partnership left the firm and they deregistered for VAT, they got in touch with us for help.
+With HMRC becoming increasingly aggressive in challenging businesses’ VAT arrangements, receiving a hefty VAT bill is an ever-increasing occurrence and is something every company wishes to avoid, especially when it is unexpected.
+So, when a Midlands-based restaurant received a VAT bill from HMRC demanding £75,000 after two members of their four-person partnership had left the firm and they deregistered for VAT, they got in touch with us for help.

-As the company had a VAT-able property, legally VAT was required to be paid on any assets including property that is subject to an option to tax, which is what resulted in this hefty bill.
-The client approached us to resolve the situation with the hope that the bill be reduced.
+The hefty bill resulted from the fact that the company had a VAT-able property, and legally VAT is required to be paid on any assets, including property, that are subject to an option to tax.
+The client approached us to resolve the situation, with the hope that the bill could be reduced.

 How we helped them

-We coordinated with various divisions within HMRC on the clients’ behalf to implement a strategy whereby the option to tax still applied for legal reasons; however a new registration was opened for the remaining partners backdated to when the other members deregistered.
-We were then able to get HMRC’s compliance unit to accept that there had been continuous VAT registration albeit with two different registration numbers.
-We took the pressure and hassle away from the client to liaise with HMRC and we were able to use our expertise to think creatively and formulate an effective solution to their problem, in line with HMRC policy.
+We coordinated with various divisions within HMRC on the client’s behalf to implement a strategy whereby the option to tax still applied for legal reasons, but a new registration was opened for the remaining partners, which was backdated to when the other members had deregistered.
+We were then able to get HMRC’s compliance unit to accept that there had been continuous VAT registration, albeit with two different registration numbers.
+We took the pressure and hassle away from the client to liaise with HMRC, and we were able to use our expertise to think creatively and formulate an effective solution to their problem, in line with HMRC policy.